 "Time," which includes both the student's course load and how effectively they plan their courses, has also been identified as a major factor impacting student success.
 Earning 30 credit hours or more per year is mathematically essential to completing a 60-hour associate or 120-hour bachelor's degree "on time," i.e., within two years for the two-year degree or four years for the four-year degree.
 However, since 12 hours per semester is the norm for many students, and since the summer term is not nearly as heavily utilized as the fall and spring semesters, many students spend extra semesters or years in college to enroll in the classes that are needed for the major they eventually choose.
-BoR data indicate that first-time, full-time degree-seeking university students enrolled in at least 15 hours during their first term.
+BoR data indicate that first-time, full-time degree-seeking university students enrolled in at least 15 hours during their first term graduate in four years at more than twice the rate compared to students who enrolled in less than 15 hours that first term.
 Establishing an early pattern of completing 30 hours or more per year is clearly associated with graduating 'on time'.